speveril/cozy/simplequest/README.md

 Item graphics by Jerom, recolored by PriorBlue - http://opengameart.org/content/recolor-all-the-items

-Some monster graphics by Hyptosis - http://www.lorestrome.com/
+Battle graphics by Hyptosis - http://www.lorestrome.com/

-- Slime battle graphic
-- Stabber battle graphic

 Other art, including additions and modifications of above, by Shamus Peveril